percona/percona-server/README.md

 # Monitor progress
 The Tokutek hot backup updates the processlist state with progress information while it is running.

-# Throttle the backup disk writes
+# Throttle the backup write rate
 The ```tokudb_backup_throttle``` variable imposes an upper bound on the write rate of the TokuDB backup.
 Units are bytes per second.
 Default is no upper bound.

 # Build the hot backup plugin from source